 The Federal Food, Drug, and Cosmetic Act (section 201(f)) states that “The term ‘food’ means (1) articles used for food or drink for man or other animals, (2) chewing gum, and (3) articles used for components of any such article.”
 Thus, animal food includes both livestock feed and pet (companion) animal food.
 The term food additive is also defined in the Federal Food, Drug, and Cosmetic Act (section 201(s)) as any substance that directly or indirectly becomes a component of a food or that affects a food’s characteristics.
-Substances that are generally recognized as safe (GRAS) for a specific use within an animal food are not considered food additives.
+Substances that are generally recognized as safe (GRAS) by qualified experts for a specific use in food are not considered food additives.
 Food additives must be approved by the Food and Drug Administration (FDA) prior to their use in foods and after approval, they must be used in accordance with a specific food additive regulation.

 Food additives used in animal food are usually characterized based on their composition and intended use.
 An animal food additive is generally intended to supply nutrients, add aroma/flavor, aid stability, or alter a food’s characteristics.
 Substances that alter the characteristics of a food may include emulsifiers, sequestrants, anti-caking agents, or enzymes.
 Also, substances used in the processing, packaging, packing, or transporting of animal food may be food additives based on indirect or incidental contact with animal food.
 A list of food additives that are approved for use in animal food is described in Title 21 of the Code of Federal Regulations Part 573 (21 CFR 573).